Master's Programme in Mathematics and Operations Research

 During the programme, students learn to think mathematically.
 They also learn to build mathematical models of reality and to analyze these models by developing and deploying state-of-the-art methods and algorithms.
 Through their choice of major, the students can emphasize mathematical theory, computational methods, or modelling and problem solving skills that are needed in practice.

-Master's Programme in Mathematics and Operations Research offers three majors: Mathematics, Applied Mathematics, and Systems and Operations Research.
-The choice of major is made when entering the programme.
+Master's Programme in Mathematics and Operations offers three majors: Mathematics, Applied Mathematics, and Systems and Operations Research.

 All three majors provide an excellent basis for building a career in scientific research.
 Thus, a large share of students continue their studies and obtain a doctoral degree.

 Non-EU/EEA students selected to the Mathematics and Operations Research programme in the application round 2017 will be charged tuition fees.

 The Department of Mathematics and Systems Analysis offers the best students summer trainee/research assistant positions.

 The general eligibility requirements are the same for all Master's programmes in the field of science and technology.
 Please see also the requirements concerning language skills.

 Eligible applications are then sent to the academic evaluation described in more detail below.